Refugee Paralympic Team

-The Refugee Paralympic Team is a group made up of independent Paralympic participants who are refugees.
+The Refugee Paralympic Team (RPT) is a group made up of independent Paralympic participants who are refugees.
 The team competes using the Paralympic flag and Paralympic anthem, and marches first during the Opening Ceremony.

-Alongside the debut of the Refugee Olympic Team at the 2016 Summer Olympics, a team of refugee para-athletes first competed at the 2016 Summer Paralympics as Independent Paralympic Athletes.
+Alongside the debut of the Refugee Olympic Team at the 2016 Summer Olympics, a team of refugee Para athletes first competed at the Rio 2016 Summer Paralympics as Independent Paralympic Athletes.
 The Refugee Paralympic Team was formally named starting with the 2020 Summer Paralympics.

-Zakia Khudadadi became the first person to win an Olympic medal for the Refugee Paralympic Team, winning a bronze medal in the women's –47 kg para taekwondo event at the 2024 Summer Paralympics.
+Zakia Khudadadi became the first person to win a Paralympic medal for the Refugee Paralympic Team, winning a bronze medal in the women's –47 kg Para taekwondo event at the Paris 2024 Summer Paralympics.
+Days later, Guillaume Junior Atangana, guided by fellow refugee Donard Ndim Nyamjua, won bronze in the men's 400m T11 Para athletics event.